Skip to content Go to the menu

 Content type: Page

 Activities and Objectives of the Association The primary objective of the CBS2 Association is to bring together students from the CBS2 Doctoral School.
 It works to support students’ career development and to promote the work of the laboratories.
-Generally speaking, this association is run by and for the doctoral students of the CBS2 Doctoral School and is open to any suggestions and partnership proposals for organizing events that are important to you!
+In general, this association is run by and for the doctoral students of the CBS2 Doctoral School and is open to any suggestions and partnership proposals for organizing events that are important to you!

 The Interlude